d-mozulyov/ts-monorepo-template/README.md

 ![Project Creation Menu](./packages/shared/cli/create-new-menu.png)

-Run it on Windows with `create-new.cmd` or on Linux/macOS with sh `./create-new.cmd`.
+Run it on Windows with `create-new.cmd` or on Linux/macOS with `sh ./create-new.cmd`.
 Each framework comes with properly configured TypeScript, build scripts, and shared module integration.
-Note that Windows requires administrator privileges for symlink creation.
-If you're developing on Windows and don't have administrator rights, this monorepo template will likely be unusable for you.
+The script `create-new.cmd`, as well as `setup.cmd`, allows you to explicitly specify which package manager to use: `--npm` (default), `--yarn`, or `--pnpm`. **Note**: On Windows, creating symlinks may require administrator privileges.

 ## Contributing